formthefog/formation/README.md

 ## Initializing a Developer Kit

-This is an optional step that will save you a lot of time and effort.
+This is an optional, **but highly recommended**, step that will save you a lot of time and effort.
 The rest of the **Deploying an App** guide in here assumes you complete this step.
 If you choose not to complete this step, please see the [Official Docs](docs.formation.cloud) for CLI requirements, or use our [web-based deployments UI](dev.formation.cloud).

 From anywhere in your terminal run the following command: